38th Street East Bikeway

 Parking Changes are Proposed

 There is currently parking on one side of 38th St E for most of this project corridor.
 In order to install dedicated bike lanes, parking must be removed on both sides of the street.
-Parking, delivery, and loading accommodations are being taken into consideration for further evaluation at the 42nd Avenue South business node, where the street is wider.
+Parking, delivery, and loading accommodations have been considered and are incorporated into the recommended layout.
+For more information on parking capacity along the corridor, please see the document at the link provided: 38th St E Parking Capacity Information

 An initial project meeting was hosted by the Longfellow Community Council (LCC) on Nov 30th, 2016.
 Since that time, Public Works has been meeting with business owners, residents, and stakeholders along the corridor to address concerns over parking, delivery, and loading accomondations.